Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp.md

 ![](/images/dif_000185_593_b.jpg)

 ###### Barberini Harp, from the back.
 The shoulder carved in the shape of a lion's head, leads onto the neck with carved laurels, and into the head.
-Museo Nazionale Degli Strumenti Musicali, Roma, 2014.
+Museo Nazionale degli Strumenti Musicali, Roma, 2014.

 ***

 ![](/images/dif_000185_627_b.jpg)

-###### A composite X-ray image of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.
+###### A composite X-ray image of the Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 2014.

 ***